VarCharMax/NETPythonDemo/README.md

 As Python is one of the nost widely used languages, I assumed support for integration with .NET would be mature by now.
 Unfortunately, it isn't, and I'm not sure I'd recommend using it in production, especially in Core 9+, as it isn't fully compatible.

+Particularly problematic was getting modules to load from a .venv virtual environment.
+None of the recommended approaches in forum posts worked.
+I eventually found a solution.

+I should have guessed not all was well due to the paucity of information and demo code on the pythonNET site.